daffainfo/ctf-writeup/CSAW CTF Qualification Round 2023/README.md

 # CSAW CTF Qualification Round 2023
 CTF writeup for The CSAW CTF Qualification Round 2023.
-I took part in this CTF competition with the TCP1P team and secured the 67th place out of 1098 teams
+I took part in this CTF competition with the HCS team and secured the 67th place out of 1098 teams

 | Category | Challenge |
 | --- | --- |